 - An examination of the eyes using an ophthalmoscope (helps the doctor to see inside the eye) is done.
 The procedure is painless.

 - Hearing may need to be tested.

-- Swallowing is evaluated by a speech therapist who may recommend that a swallowing test be done (X-Rays or video taken while swallowing food or barium).
+- Swallowing is evaluated by a speech therapist who may recommend that a swallowing test be done (X-rays or video taken after swallowing food or barium).
 This is also painless.
-The speech therapist, and possibly the physician, will assess beforehand, whether undergoing a swallowing test is likely to be safe for a particular patient.

-- An IQ test (uses problem solving games and toys) may be able to detect if there is mental retardation.
+- An IQ test (uses problem solving games and toys) can detect if there is mental retardation.

-- A neurologist (a specialist in muscles, nerves, and the nervous system) is often involved.
+- A neurologist (a specialist in muscles and nerves) is often involved.

-- A psychiatrist is often needed if the patient is depressed.
+- A psychiatrist is needed if the patient is depressed.

-- Sleep studies (a camera records the sleeping patient, while the patient is wired to various monitors) may be done if there are sleep problems.
+- Sleep studies (a camera records the sleeping patient) may be done if there are sleep problems.

 - Family history of MD

-- Only the male children of X-linked type MD (Duchenne's, Becker's, or Emery-Dreifuss) have the disease.
+- Only the male children of X-linked type MD (Duchenne's, Becker's, or Emery-Dreifuss) all have the disease.